 MODX is an open-source CMS that is simpler, more versatile and more powerful than other well-known options such as WordPress and Drupal.
 This technology is the right fit for clients who want total freedom in design and user experience.

 We reach for MODX when clients need a convenient editing interface but require flexibility and freedom on the front end website experience.
-Rather than force content into a strict taxonomy or structure, MODX allows for flexibility to create content structure in a way that makes sense to the user.
-This also allows singular focus on pushing the limits of design and user experience, rather than being forced to cater to the limits of a framework.
+Rather than force content into a strict taxonomy, MODX gives users the flexibility to restructure content in a way that makes sense for them.
+This also allows singular focus on pushing the limits of design and user experience rather than catering to the limits of a framework.

 We work to make sure that our MODX sites are modular and maintainable.
 We have built tooling around MODX to allow us to version control key aspects of sites built with this technology.
 With this we are able to accomplish tasks in just hours that can take days of work in other CMSs.